FindAd3s/ARKit-CoreML-Emotion-Classification/README.md

 # ARKit-CoreML-Emotion-Classification

+This version tweaks the example made by Bogdan Razvan to become a module of an application.

 Example of ARKit and CoreML Usage on Emotion Classification

 Download the MLModel from here and import it in your project: